Tsmith5151/recommendation-systems/README.md

 ## Getting Started

 For this project we will be leveraging [`poetry`](https://python-poetry.org/) to handle installing  dependencies and versioning.
-This project requires `python > 3.7.1`.

 To configure your environment, first initialize a virtual environment and then install poetry: